freeflowuniverse/herolauncher/pkg/doctree/example/sample-collection/tutorials/tutorial1.md

 # Tutorial 1

-This is the first tutorial.
+This is the first tutorial in the sample collection.